shubh-shah/CalAd/README.md

 # CalAd
-Adds all Competitive Coding contests directly to your Google Calendar
+Adds all Competitive Coding contests directly to your Google Calendar Only needs permissions to view and edit Calenders
 Data about contests taken from CoderCalendar-API by nishanthvijayan : http://api.codercalendar.io/ Source : https://github.com/nishanthvijayan/CoderCalendar-API